incomestore/WP-Pinterest-Widgets/README.md

 Pinterest Widgets for WordPress
 ===============================

-Various Pinterest Widgets for WordPress from the official Widget Builder (except the ["Pin It" button](https://github.com/pderksen/WP-Pinterest-Pin-It-Button)).
+A WordPress plugin containing various Pinterest widgets from the official Widget Builder (except the ["Pin It" button](https://github.com/pderksen/WP-Pinterest-Pin-It-Button)).

 Includes: